Math 8 Functions and Modeling

 y = f (x) = mx + c where m, c are constants ()

-These functions make for very simple models: increase the input by x and the output changes by
+Linear polynomials make very simple models: increase the input by x and the output changes by

 y = mx regardless of the starting value x.
-Given some experimental data or a physical situation
+Given experimental data or a physical situation relating

-relating two quantities x and y, a linear model is an linear polynomial () relating these variables.
-In
+two quantities x and y, a linear model is an linear polynomial () relating these variables.
+In practice,

-practice, models are usually only approximate.
-Later in the course we’ll consider how to find good
+models are approximations to the real-world data.
+Later in the course we’ll consider what should be

 Example 1.6.
 Find the equation of the straight line through the points A = (1, 3) and B = (4, 1).